botlabs-gg/yagpdb-docs-v2/content/docs/welcome/getting-started.md

 +++
-title = 'Getting Started'
+title = "Getting Started"
-weight = 1
+weight = 2
 +++

 > The hardest thing about getting started, is getting started. - Guy Kawasaki